2 Ingredients for DIY Homemade Liquid Fertilizer | Compost Tea

-You can use general compost or you can use worm Castings which contain millions more bacteria than ordinary compost.
+You can use general compost or you can use worm castings which contain millions more bacteria than ordinary compost.
 I have my own worm farm so I just use the worm castings that I have available.
-Worm farms are very easy to keep and are highly suitable to urban environments with small spaces.
+Worm farms are very easy to keep and are highly suitable for urban environments with small spaces.
 Click on the link below for my worm composting guide.

 Step 4 - Food

-Now that you have assembled all the above materials you have your water and your compost in your bucket.
-Now all you have to do is give the bacteria and fungi something to eat.
-Molasses is a highly popular one, but you could also give them kelp, treacle, Comfrey, dandelion or nettle tea.
+Now that you have assembled all the above materials, you have your water and your compost in your bucket.
+All you have to do is give the bacteria and fungi something to eat.
+Molasses is a highly popular one, but you could also give them kelp, treacle, comfrey, dandelion, or nettle tea.

 Step 5 - Air

-Stirring introduces air into the bucket, manually stir the bucket creating a circular vortex.
-Once the vortex begins to open up let it sit and it should stop swelling after about 15 to 20 minutes.
-Every 20 minutes you will need to repeat the storing action in the opposite direction, it's recommended that you do this for 3 to 4 hours.
+Stirring introduces air into the bucket.
+Manually stir the bucket, creating a circular vortex.
+Once the vortex begins to open up, let it sit and it should stop swelling after about 15 to 20 minutes.
+Every 20 minutes you will need to repeat the storing action in the opposite direction.
+It is recommended that you do this for 3 to 4 hours.
 Set your timer and kick back or complete anything else you need to do in your garden.

-Have a look at this video I found on YouTube which shows this above method perfectly it also documents are results of the stirred compost tea compared to using a bubbler it's a great watch and highly informative.
+Have a look at this video I found on YouTube which shows the above method perfectly.
+It also documents the results of the stirred compost tea compared to using a bubbler.
+It's a great watch and highly informative.